luis-godinez/OpenSauna/README.md

 </span>

-OpenSauna is a Homebridge plugin that empowers users to control and monitor their sauna and/or steam rooms using Apple's HomeKit.
+OpenSauna is a Homebridge plugin that allows users to control and monitor their sauna and/or steam room using Apple's HomeKit.
 This plugin integrates your sauna and steam room controls with HomeKit, providing an easy-to-use interface to manage temperature, humidity, lighting, and fans directly from your iOS devices.

 ## Purpose